A 501(C)(3) nonprofit organization dedicated to serving the needs of

 procedure and offering suggestions on how to cope with such issues as physical

-changes, social interaction andfamily relationships.
+changes, social interaction and family relationships.

-Free Downloadable Children's Book: Under My Skin (PDF; Size=3.4MB) -
+Under My Skin (PDF; Size=3.4MB) -

 Addresses the social and emotional impact often faced by those suffering from